The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 “Same quarry.
 Same batch as the shikhara.”

 “That is the second problem.
-The stone at the crown must be lighter than the body — not different in appearance, different in density.
+The crown stone must be lighter than the body — not different in appearance, different in density.
 The body anchors.
 The crown arrives.
-That stone up there is fighting the structure beneath it instead of completing it.
-And the mass at each level must be consistent — each ring of stone stepping up must carry proportional weight, not simply matched dimensions.
-This is why it shifts.”
+That stone up there is fighting the structure beneath it instead of completing it.”

 “What is the correct mass?” he asked.

 Bishu told him.
-He drew the ratios in the dust.
-He explained the way he always explained — as if the knowledge belonged to the work, not to himself.
+Drew the ratios in the dust.
+Explained the way he always explained — as if the knowledge belonged to the work, not to himself.

 They stayed two hours.
-When they left, the village Sthapati was already sending a man to the quarry with new measurements, and someone had pressed a bundle of roasted groundnuts into Madhu’s hands.
+When they left, the local Sthapati was already sending a man to the quarry with new measurements.
+Someone pressed a bundle of roasted groundnuts into Madhu’s hands.

 “It was a simple error,” Bishu said.